needle-mirror/com.unity.ui.builder/Documentation~/UI.Builder.md

 1. Selecting an element inside a template instance or C# type selects the parent instance or C# element.
 1. Dragging element onto a template instance or C# type element in the Viewport reparents it to the parent instance or C# element.
 1. Dragging element onto a template instance or C# type element in the Hierarchy does nothing.
+1. Right-clicking anywhere in the Hierarchy will open the Copy/Paste/Duplicate/Delete context menu.

 ## Library

 1. Displays built-in elements under a **Unity** heading.
 1. Displays project defined factory elements and UXML files (with .uxml extension) under a **Project** heading.
+This includes assets inside both the `Assets/` and `Packages/` folders.
 1. Can double click to create new element instance in the root.
+1. Items that have corresponding .uxml assets will have an "Open" button visible that will open the asset for editing in the UI Builder.
 1. Can click-drag onto a Viewport element to create new instance as a child.
 1. Can click-drag onto a Hierarchy element to create new instance as a child, or between elements to create as a sibling.
 1. Can create (double-click or drag) template instances from other uxml files.